Wayne Hennessey: Burnley

 On 20 July 2021, Hennessey joined Burnley on a free transfer following his release from Crystal Palace, signing a two-year deal.
 He made his debut on 25 August in the second round of the EFL Cup away to Newcastle United, keeping a clean sheet in a goalless draw and then saving from Allan Saint-Maximin and Miguel Almirón in a 4–3 penalty shootout win.
 In the league, he was back-up to Nick Pope and played only in two 3–1 losses at Manchester United and Leeds United at the turn of the year while the Englishman had COVID-19; the Clarets suffered relegation.

 Nottingham Forest

 On 15 July 2022, Hennessey returned to the Premier League following Burnley's relegation to join newly promoted Nottingham Forest on a two-year contract.
 He made his debut on 23 August in the second round of the EFL Cup, a 3–0 win at Grimsby Town.
 His league debut came on 27 December, as on-loan first-choice goalkeeper Dean Henderson was not permitted to play at his parent club Manchester United; Forest lost 3–0.
+In January 2023, Forest signed Keylor Navas on loan from Paris Saint-Germain, further demoting Hennessey.
+On 5 June 2024, Forest announced he would be leaving in the summer when his contract expired.
+After staying to train with the club following his release, Hennessey re-signed with Forest on 13 January 2025 on a deal until the end of the season.

+Retirement

+Wayne Hennessey announced his retirement from professional football on 16 July 2025.
+Upon retirement, Hennessey was appointed to a role in the Nottingham Forest goalkeeping coach team.